weixu365/aws-emr-runner/README.md

 ./aws-emr-runner run -f samples/enrichment-pipeline.yml -s samples/enrichment-pipeline.settings.yml
 ```

+### Prerequisite
+- EMR Service Role.
+You can use either `EMR_DefaultRole` by execute `aws emr create-default-roles` or create a custom role in the resources stack

 ### Resources stack
 - S3 Bucket.
 Upload package files to this s3 bucket then run EMR steps using this package
 - IAM Role and instance profile for emr instance